Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 - It helps to have a catchy intro and outro in your videos.

-These little phrases will help you stand out further and make viewers aware.
-They many not know your name or how you look like, but they might remember your catchphrases or what your wear.
+These little phrases will help you stand out and make viewers aware.
+They may not know your name or what you do, but they might remember your catchphrases or something eye-catching about you like what your wear.

-Unlike most jobs, YouTube is not about wearing a suit and looking like everyone else; it's about the individual.
+Unlike most jobs, YouTube is not about wearing a suit and looking like everyone else; it's about the individual...well almost.

 1. Luck on YouTube